imazen/reunion/readme.md

-# Reunion - do your accounting in a single day
+# Reunion - do your accounting in a day

 Reunion is both a library and webapp for repeatable accounting, expense categorization, and reporting.